 Doing this, will allow prospective investors to…more objectively assess whether control, use, ownership, and value of the ‘about-to-be-invested’ intangible assets are…

-- sustainable relative to an intended exit strategy, and
+- sustainable relative to the projected exit strategy, and

-- reflective of the assets’ functionality and value cycles.
+- reflective of the assets’ functionality, materiality, and value (life) cycle.

-Today, with increasing certainty…ineffectively safeguarded intangible assets will quickly hemorrhage in their value, competitive advantage and elevate investor’s vulnerability to costly, time consuming, and momentum stifling challenges, disputes, and certainly, produce exit strategy headaches for investors.
+Today, with increasing certainty…ineffectively safeguarded intangible assets will quickly hemorrhage in value, competitive advantage, and elevate investor’s vulnerability to costly, time consuming, and momentum stifling challenges, disputes, and certainly, produce exit strategy headaches for investors.